Nooneokf/temp-mail/public/blog/is-temp-mail-safe.md

 ---

-## ✅ Best Practices for Safe Usage (Especially with FreeCustom.Email)
+## ✅ Best Practices for Safe Usage (Especially with tempmail.encorebot.me)

 - Use **only for low-risk signups** (e.g., forums, newsletters, discount sites).
-- Choose **providers with HTTPS, session isolation, and unique inboxes**—like FreeCustom.Email.
+- Choose **providers with HTTPS, session isolation, and unique inboxes**—like tempmail.encorebot.me.
 - **Customize inbox names** to avoid reuse or discovery.
 - Never use it for **2FA, password resets, or personal services**.
 - **Avoid clicking suspicious links** inside temp emails.